Pool pumps are an important part of any successful pool maintenance routine. They help to keep the water in your pool clean and clear.

 Rainy Season: Rain will always make your pool water dirty, bringing in more dirt, debris, and bacteria.
 So you’ll need to run your pump more than once a day.
-A good idea is to run the pump after the rain has stopped.
+A good idea is to run the pump during and after the rain has stopped.

 Winter: Most people tend not to use the pool during the winter.
 If you’re one of them, then reduce the time you run your pump to just 3-5 hours per day.